EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * MSG_TYPE = 2
 * C_V - variable length connection identifier
 * X_V - the x-coordinate of the ephemeral public key of Party V
-* HKDF_V - a single chosen algorithm from HKDFs_U
+* HKDF_V - the first supported algorithm from HKDFs_U
-* AEAD_V - a single chosen algorithm from AEADs_U
+* AEAD_V - the first supported algorithm from AEADs_U
-* SIG_V - a single chosen algorithm from SIGs_V with which Party V signs
+* SIG_V - the first supported algorithm from SIGs_V with which Party V signs
-* SIG_U - a single chosen algorithm from SIGs_U with which Party U signs
+* SIG_U - the first supported algorithm from SIGs_U with which Party U signs
 * H() - the hash function in HKDF_V

 ### Party V Processing of Message 2